Information and Resources for Santa Clara County Probates

 Santa Clara County Local Rules for Probate

 Every county has local rules which provide instruction about their processes and procedures.
 For example, the probate paperwork requirements for Santa Clara County may be completely different from that of San Mateo County.
 In other words, just because one court does it one way, does not mean another court does it the same.
 Some courts require all exhibits to have a special tab.
-On the other hand, other courts need certain documents to be printed on colored paper.
+On the other hand, other courts may require you to print certain documents on colored paper.
 When you file probate in Santa Clara county, it is important to be aware of the Santa Clara local rules.
 Alternatively, if you hire someone to help you, make sure you hire a company that is familiar with the local rules of the Santa Clara Superior Court.
 This will avoid any delays in the processing of your case.
 The probate procedures and local rules for Santa Clara County are located on the court’s website.

 Santa Clara County Adjudicated Legal Newspapers